kNowakowska/challenge2/README.md

 The app is available on GitHubPages: https://knowakowska.github.io/challenge2/

 Future ideas:
--- improve the styling and animations
+--improve the styling and animations
--- showing detials after clicking "view more" button with the use of AJAX -- better the Bootstrap structure
+--showing detials after clicking "view more" button with the use of AJAX --better the Bootstrap structure